 On February 9, 2016, the Audit Committee of the Board authorized us to enter into an arrangement with Cantor in which the Company would provide dedicated development services to Cantor at a cost to the Company not to exceed \$1.4 million per year for the purpose of Cantor developing the capacity to provide quotations in certain ETF component securities, as well as other securities from time to time.
 The services are terminable by either party at any time and will be provided on the terms and conditions set forth in the existing Administrative Services Agreement.
-The Company did not provide any development services to Cantor in the year ended December 31, 2022 under this arrangement.
+The Company did not provide any development services to Cantor in both the year ended December 31, 2021 and the nine months ended September 30, 2022 under this arrangement.